AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 let left_triangle = midpoint_x < tri[b].x;
 ~~~

 Next we actually need a way to travel down the line.
 The easiest and most efficient way is to just calculate the amount to go across by for each step down, or the inverse gradient.
-This does however introduce an additive floating point error and a bit of innacuracy which may make our triangle look a little funny in the extremes, but it is worth it since the alternative includes heavy computations for every pixel.
+This does however introduce an additive floating point error and a bit of inaccuracy which may make our triangle look a little funny in the extremes, but it is worth it since the alternative includes heavy computations for every pixel.
 The direction we step depends on if it is a left or right triangle so we switch to match.
 We also only want to draw portion above the midpoint if there actually is a top portion.

 ~~~rust
 if tri[a].y as usize != tri[b].y as usize {